Iron Spring PL/I Compiler

 Using the compiler

 The "samples" directory contains three sample makefiles that can be used to compile and link PL/I programs.
 You should copy these and modify them for your requirements.
 "LC_make" and "LCC_make" both use gcc to drive the linker; the program entry will be libc's "_start".
 "SA_make" calls ld directly and should be used only for programs that don't call any C functions.
 The program entry will be PL/I's "main".
-In all cases the static PL/I runtime linkary "prf.lib" is required, indicated by "-lprf" in the linker command.
+In all cases the static PL/I runtime linkary "libprf.a" is required, indicated by "-lprf" in the linker command.

 The Iron Spring PL/I Compiler Programming Guide describes the PL/I compiler options available.